-Florence pilot action is made of many different measures that during these years have been implemented facing different destiny because of the evolving framework: minor changes and small deviations have been included, in both negative and positive sense, to fulfil the upcoming needs taking into account the regulatory and market evolution.

-Several actions have followed the schedule being improved in their technical aspects (fast recharging network, smart grid, e-taxi...) and are providing the first monitoring data to assess the impacts.
-Other implementations have just been finalised (APPs, ICT platform, buildings retrofitting...), while in the case of District Heating a delay has been requested due to the complexity of this innovative action and of its administrative procedure.
+Florence pilot action is made of many different measures that during these years have been implemented facing different destiny because of the evolving framework and the pandemic: minor changes and small deviations have been included, in both negative and positive sense, to fulfil the upcoming needs taking into account the regulatory and market evolution.
+Most of the actions have followed the schedule being improved in their technical aspects and providing the monitoring data that have been used to assess the impacts and their replication/extension potential as shown in the roll-out plan section with the exploitation of results at local level in the next years.
+Only in the case of seasonal thermal storage a delay has been necessary due to the complexity of this innovative action and of its administrative procedure.